plt109/csms_genie/README.md

 ## Prerequisites
-This set of GENIE with CSMS cross-section splines was developed and tested with GENIE 2.8.6. on <whatever the fend archi is>.
+This set of GENIE with CSMS cross-section splines was developed and tested with GENIE 2.8.6. on Red Hat Linux.

 ## Getting started
 Download and unpack the GENIE splines with CSMS cross-section found at https://github.com/plt109/csms_genie/blob/master/full_package_conjoined_v9b.tar.gz at your desired path(e.g. /path_to_GENIE/GENIE_2_8_6/data/xsec/), and proceed with generating GENIE events with the splines.